Cooperative Futures Institute

 Nichol Bradford is a futurist, investor, and executive advisor shaping how humans and intelligent technologies thrive together.
 As SHRM’s AI + HI Executive-in-Residence, she contributes to global strategies influencing 362 million workers and their families through 340,000 HR professionals across 180 countries.
 She reaches 100,000+ people annually through speaking and writing, and invests in technologies that strengthen Human vitality, performance, and society.
 Nichol is the founder of Human+Tech Week, a global platform advancing human-centered AI, and Co-founder at Niremia Collective, a venture fund for longevity, peak performance, and human flourishing.

-Staff
+Researchers & Staff

 The Cooperative Futures Institute is supported by a team with expertise in operations, research coordination, academic–industry mentorship, financial management, and creative ecosystem design.
 Together, they provide the practical skills and organizational structures needed to run CFI’s programs, maintain effective partnerships, and support the development of cooperative approaches across research and applied projects.

-Cristina Baciu, EdD
+Cristina Baciu EdD

 Chief of Staff